HenGrossmann/multiplication-game/README.md

 # Multiplication-game
-A simple game, to guess the result of the multiplication between two numbers
+A game that generates two numbers, and the game's objective is to guess the result of the multiplication between these two numbers.